aaronralls/aaronralls.github.io/_drafts/2019-01-13-how-to-add-custom-domain-github-pages-blog.md

 ## How to add Custom Domain to GitHub Pages Blog

-Great you have made it this far and decided to go with the GitHub pages!
+You decided to go with the GitHub pages for your blog and now you want to

 ## Let's do this